nmckenz/dineAndDash/README.md

+Dine and Dash

-Dine and Dash: A fun app that helps users find a nearby restaurant and closest means of escaping the bill!
+A fun app that helps users find a nearby restaurant and closest means of escaping the bill!

 Built using HTML, CSS, React and REST API's (Yelp, CityBikes and MapBox)